aheze/FindHelp/Lists-WhatAreLists.md

 ---

 # What are Lists?
+A "List" is a list of words that Find searches for simultaneously.
+The words that a list contains are called [Words to Find](/Lists-WhatIsAWordToFind.md).
 With Lists, you can save your searches for later.

 When you first install Find, 2 pre-made lists are at your disposal:
 - Gluten-Free
 - Word Problems

-Anyways, a "List" is a list of words that Find searches for simultaneously.
-The words that a list contains are called [Matches](/Lists-WhatIsAMatch.md).

 __Example:__ You make a list, called "Nature".
-It contains the following matches:
+It contains the following words:

 - Tree
 - Rock
 - Fish
 - Stick

-Now, when you use this list, Find searches for "Tree", "Rock", "Fish",  and "Stick" _at the same time_.
+Now, when you use this list, Find will search for "Tree", "Rock", "Fish", and "Stick" at the same time.

 ## Making your list
 1. Start at the home screen of Find.
-2. Then, press the Menu button (The 3x3 dot grid), and then press the Lists button.
+2. Tap the **menu** button (The 3x3 dot grid), and then tap the **Lists** button
-3. Press the ![addList] button.
+3. Press the ![addList] button
-4. The List Builder will appear!
-Add a name and description, then start adding Matches.
-Remember, matches are the words that Find will search for (when you use the list).
+4. The **List Builder** will appear!
+Add a name, description, and some words

 ## Customizing your list
 __Changing the icon__
-1. Press `Icon`.
+1. Press **Icon**
-2. Select a icon that you think represents the list well.
+2. Select an icon
 &nbsp;

 __Changing the color__

-1. Press `Color`.
+1. Press **Color*
 2. Select any color that you want.
 A color will help you organize you lists better, as well as find them faster.

-3. As a side note, the color that you pick will also be the highlight color of found matches when you use the list.
+> Tip: When you use the list, your selected color will be the highlight color of search results.

 ## Using your list

 In Find, you can search for text either:
-- in the home screen
+- in the home screen (using the camera)
-- in History
+- in Photos

-In both places, your lists appear above you keyboard.
-See below:
+In both places, your lists appear above your keyboard, like this:

 ![toolbar]

-To use it, simply tap on the list.
+To use one, simply tap on the list.

 To remove it, just tap on the newly added list.